NWC's Coronavirus Response:

-- In class, regardless of physical distancing feasibility, unless given express permission by the professor to remove the mask.
+- In classrooms, unless given express permission by the professor to remove the mask

-- Whenever someone asks them to wear one for the safety of another who is vulnerable to COVID-19 (including in their residence hall).
+- Whenever someone asks you to for the safety of another who is vulnerable to COVID-19 (including in your residence hall)

 Q: If a COVID-19 vaccine becomes available, will students be required to have one?

 Q: Will you require students and employees to get the flu vaccine?

 A: We are not requiring students and employees to get the flu vaccine, but we strongly encourage everyone to do so.
 The Orange City Area Health System is providing flu clinics Sept.
 22 and 29 and Oct.
 6 and 13.
 Times and information are here.